What is Human papillomavirus (HPV)?

 - Receive the HPV vaccine -- before you have been exposed to the HPV is best, but even if you have possibly been exposed you should get the vaccine.

 - Use a condom with every sexual act; anal, oral, and/or vaginal

 - Have a single sexual partner who has no other sexual partners

 Who can get the HPV vaccine?

-It is recommended to have the vaccine series at 11-12 for the best response and before being exposed to HPV.
-Both vaccines are given in a 3 shot series.
+It is recommended to have the vaccine series at 11-12 years of age for the best response and before being exposed to HPV.
+If given before age 15, it is given in a two shot series, with the second shot given 6-12 months after the first.
+For those ages 15-26, the vaccine is a 3 shot series.
 The first is given at the initial visit, the second is given 2 months after the first shot, and the third is given 6 months after the first shot.
-It is very important that all 3 shots are given to fully protect against the HPV types.
-Both vaccines may not fully protect everyone, they do not protect against diseases caused by other HPV types, and they do not protect against all types of cervical or anal cancers.
+It is very important to complete the shot series to fully protect against the HPV types.

 Is there a cost for the HPV vaccine?